 ESRD is the final stage of chronic kidney disease; the kidneys stop doing their job to keep the body alive and the only way for survival is to have dialysis or a kidney transplant.

-There was research using data from the The Singapore Chinese Health Study followed 63,257 Chinese adults, aged 45-74 for an average of 15.5 years.
-They found a strong relationship with those eating big quantities of red meat and ESRD.
+There was research using data from The Singapore Chinese Health Study that followed 63,257 Chinese adults, aged 45-74 for an average of 15.5 years.
+They found a strong relationship between those eating big quantities of red meat and ESRD.
 There were 951 cases of ESRD occurred showing a very clear trend.
-It is interesting that they found no association of the consuming of poultry, eggs, fish or dairy products.
+It is interesting that they found no association between the consumption of poultry, eggs, fish or dairy products.
 Soy and beans were actually found to be somewhat protective.

-Woon-PuayKoh, researcher and her team examined the data from the Singapore Chinese Health Study linking the data with the Singapore Renal Registry holding the records of all Singapore ESRD patients.
+Woon-PuayKoh, the researcher, and her team examined the data from the Singapore Chinese Health Study linking the data with the Singapore Renal Registry holding the records of all Singapore ESRD patients.
 The goal was to find the role of different protein sources on ESRD outcomes.

 The research found that kidney failure was less when red meat was replaced in one’s diet with proteins like fish and poultry.
 The study found that when one serving of red meat is substituted with another protein, there was a 62% reduction of developing ESRD.